Montreal councillor Lynne Shand apologizes for 'Islamization' remarks

-Montreal councillor sorry for 'Islamization' remarks after exam by doctor in hijab
+Montreal borough councillor sorry for 'Islamization' remarks after exam by doctor in hijab

 CTVNews.ca Staff, with a report from CTV Montreal's Amanda Kline